JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.8 (Grosvenor-Strathmore) - 2023-08-07

+## New Features

+### Role Profile Pages

+- **Linkage with Learn-SIMS Site**: Role profile pages now include a link to the learning hub for that specific role profile.

+## Changes

+- **Active/Inactive Member Toggle**: The toggle to switch between active and inactive members has gotten a cleaner styling.
+- **Tweaks to Landing Page**: Minor adjustments to the index page's layout and language.

+## Fixes

+- **Sort Order of SIMS Co Table**: The remote coordinators assigned to an emergency now appear in chronological order.
+- **Sort Order of Emergency Types on New Emergency Page**: The dropdown now lists emergencies in alphabetical order.

+# 1.4.7 (Grosvenor-Strathmore) - 2023-08-05

+## Fixes

+- **Fix Learning Data Error**: The learning visualization added as part of 1.4.6 created a fatal error when viewing closed emergencies that had no learning data associated.

 # 1.4.6 (Grosvenor-Strathmore) - 2023-08-04

 ## Changes